-Figure 1 illustrates that Belgium is a mediocre performer with regard to child poverty, when compared to the other European welfare states for which we have EU SILC data.
-When we limit the comparison to the welfare states of the EU15 (excluding Ireland, for reasons of data availability), it appears that the Belgian figure is more or less equal to the unweighted EU14 average, and slightly below the weighted EU14 average which takes into account the size of the countries.
+Figure 1 illustrates that Belgium is a mediocre performer with regard to child poverty, when compared to the other European welfare states for which we have EU-SILC data.
+When we limit the comparison to the welfare states of the EU15, it appears that the Belgian figure is more or less equal to the unweighted EU15 average (18.5%), and slightly below the weighted EU15 average (19.9%) which takes into account the size of the countries.
 Comparing Belgian regions to European nation states, as we do in Figure 1, would constitute a category mismatch if interpreted without due caution: as a matter of fact, national data for other countries also conceal important regional disparities (Germany is a telling case).
-However, the fact that the Belgian outcome reflects regional realities that are so different is important for understanding the Belgian position in the European league (as a German regional decomposition would be for understanding the German position in the European league).5
+However, the fact that the Belgian outcome reflects regional realities that are so different is important for understanding the Belgian position in the European league (as a German regional decomposition would be for understanding the German position in the European league).2